-Did you get money in 2018 for your workers compensation case or your personal injury case?
+Did you get money in 2018 for your workers/ compensation case or your personal injury case?
+Have you yet asked is your personal injury or workers comp money taxable?
 You’ve probably never really worried about it because your employer withholds either just enough or more than enough from you paycheck to cover your taxes and you expect a refund.
 This year, however, you settled that personal injury or workers comp case for five, six, or seven figures!
 Congratulations you successfully litigated and resolved your claim!

 But tax day is coming.
 And fear sets in because you start thinking, “how much will I have to pay to Uncle Sam?”
 The question “what do I do with that income?” swirls about your mind.
 Surely it is an “accession to wealth” which is taxable income under our current tax code.
 But it shouldn’t be taxable because I only got it for getting hurt.

 Section 104(a)(2) of the Tax Code excludes from gross income “the amount of any damages (other than punitive damages) received . . . on account of personal physical injuries or physical sickness.”

 Seem clear?
 Perhaps clear as mud.
 What about lost wages?
 What about pain and suffering?
 What about reimbursement for medical expenses?

 The U.S. Supreme Court touched on these things once a long time ago.
 Here is what the Court said: